lukdz/youtube-dnd/README.md

 Alternatively you can add content of `bash_function` file from this repository to `~/.bash_aliases` on Ubuntu or `~/.bash_profile` on macOS.

 ## Options
-Default program used to process urls in `yt-dlp`.
+Default program used to process URLs is `yt-dlp` with `--update` argument on startup.
-This can be changed by setting environmental variable with name of selected program e.g.:
+This can be changed by setting environmental variable with name of selected program and option.
+To make changes persistent add the following example to `~/.bash_aliases` file on Ubuntu or `~/.bash_profile` on macOS.

+### youtube
 ```
 export YT_DOWNLOADER="yt-dlp"
 export YT_DOWNLOADER="youtube-dl"